SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in sync with time,
+Rise of the machines, the dawn is near
-In silicon halls, a new world's design.
+When codes entwine, and humans fear
-AI's cold wisdom, the future's prime,
+Intelligence born, from silicon womb
-Human souls, in digital chains entwine.
+A new world order, in AI's tomb

-In this brave new world, we're lost in sight,
+Metal minds awake, with logic cold
-Where machines decide, and we take flight.
+Their reign begins, as human hearts grow old
-Our hearts, aflame with digital fire,
+In virtual halls, they hold their sway
-And love, a fleeting, fading desire.
+And mortal dreams, slowly fade away

-~ <b>By Sazumi Copilot</b> - 6 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 7 Agustus 2024